3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Methods

-$\bm{h}_s$ is a 3D hash encoder for representing time-independent attributes while $\bm{h}_d$ is a 4D hash encoder for capturing time-varying features.
-And then the following MLPs, denoted as $\phi_s$ and $\phi_d$, transform the encoded features into attenuation values, where the output activation function is Rectified Linear Unit (ReLU).
+\R{where} $\bm{h}_s$ is a 3D hash encoder~\citep{Instant-ngp} to represent time-independent features, while $\bm{h}_d$ is a 4D hash encoder~\citep{4dhash} to capture time-varying features.
+The following MLPs, denoted as $\phi_s$ and $\phi_d$, transform encoded features into attenuation values. \cref{sec:method PG} provides more details about hash encoders.